 Video Surveillance: Designated areas of campus facilities and surrounding grounds are monitored by continuous video surveillance for the purpose of enhancing the security and safety of the campus community.
 This includes residence hall entrances, exits and parking lots.

 Building Access, including roofs and windows

 For safety reasons, no students are permitted in campus facilities (except for residences) after regular hours of operation.
 Students are not permitted on the roof of any building at any time without permission from Student Development or the Facilities Department.
 Students known to have been on the roofs of any buildings or to have thrown things off of buildings or out of/into windows will be subject to disciplinary action.

 Student, Faculty, and Staff Responsibility: The cooperation and involvement of students, faculty and staff in campus safety and security are essential.
 All members of the campus community must assume responsibility for their personal safety and the security of their property by taking simple, common sense precautions.

 Room and apartment doors should be locked at night and when unoccupied.
-Valuable items such as cell phones, ipods, tablets, cameras and televisions should be marked with engraving instruments.
+Valuable items such as cell phones, i-pads, tablets, cameras and televisions should be marked with engraving instruments.
 Bicycles should be secured with a sturdy lock.
 Persons with vehicles must display a registration permit, park in their assigned area and should always keep their vehicles locked.
 Valuables should be locked in the trunk.
 Suspicious persons or situations on campus, especially in and around the residence halls, should be reported to the Campus Safety Department.